Zsolt68/explore-budapest/README.md

 - Frameworks & Libraries: Built with Bootstrap for responsive layout and Font Awesome for icons.
 - Some code snippets, layout refinements, and documentation guidance were created with the assistance of Microsoft Copilot.
 - I used Microsoft Copilot to assist with troubleshooting layout issues, refining README documentation, and polishing responsive design.
 All code was reviewed, tested, and integrated by me.
-- I got help with debugging the code with Copilot.
+- I got assistance with code debugging from Microsoft Copilot for this project.

 ### Content